Posted on February 22, 2016 by Kim Laube

 During the process of pregnancy counseling I see women discern, consider, and wrestle with all the possibilities.
 None make the decision of placing their child for adoption without great consideration of anything they might do to change their circumstances.
 It takes a great deal of insight to be able to realistically evaluate your present and future circumstances when it would be so much easier to ignore the facts and create a fairy-tale in your mind about how you wish things were.

-Women who relinquish their children for adoption not only must have the courage to make heart-breaking decisions, they are doing so on a public stage, as pregnancy in the last few months is obvious to everyone including your family, other students, your pastor, and even the grocery store clerk.
+Women who place their children for adoption not only must have the courage to make heart-breaking decisions, they are doing so on a public stage, as pregnancy in the last few months is obvious to everyone including your family, other students, your pastor, and even the grocery store clerk.
 People in their lives are constantly asking about the baby, the pregnancy and their future plans.
 Of course, they don’t have to share their plans, but the point is they must be courageous enough to face those questions before and most certainly after the baby is born and placed for adoption.

 These women have hope, not just for their child’s future, but for themselves also.
 Some mothers feel that having made the sacrifice to place their child for adoption has freed them to make new and different choices for their own futures as well as their child’s.